-The Group is responsible for defined benefit pension schemes in the UK and the USA, in which there are no active members, which is accounted for in accordance with IAS 19 Employee benefits.
-The IAS 19 valuation of the UK scheme's assets and liabilities was undertaken as at 31 December 2014 based on the funding valuation work carried out as at 30 June 2012, updated to both reflect conditions at the 2014 year end and the specific requirements of IAS 19.
-The smaller USA defined benefit schemes were valued as at 31 December 2014. using actuarial data as of 1 January 2014, updated for conditions existing at the year end.
+The Group is responsible for defined benefit pension schemes in the UK and the USA, in which there are no active members.
+These schemes are accounted for in accordance with IAS 19 Employee benefits.
+The IAS 19 valuation of the UK scheme's assets and liabilities was undertaken as at 31 December 2015 and was based on the information used for the funding valuation work that is currently being carried out as at 30 June 2015, updated to reflect both conditions at the 2015 year end and the specific requirements of IAS 19.
+The smaller USA defined benefit schemes were valued as at 31 December 2015, using actuarial data as of 1 January 2015, updated for conditions existing at the year end.
 Under IAS 19 the Group has elected to recognise all actuarial gains and losses outside of the income statement.

-The IAS 19 valuation of the UK scheme resulted in a net deficit at the end of the year of £14.1m (2013: £2.5m), before tax.
-The value of the scheme's assets at 31 December 2014 was £347.9m (2013: £337.9m) and the value of the scheme's liabilities was £362.0m (2013: £340.4m).
-The accounting valuations of the USA pension schemes showed an aggregated net deficit of £6.5m (2013: £3.1m), all amounts being before tax, with total assets of £15.4m (2013: £14.3m).
-The main cause of the increases in the valuation of the liabilities was the reduction in the discount rates, reflecting lower interest rates at the year end compared with twelve months previously.
+The IAS 19 valuation of the UK scheme resulted in a net surplus at the end of the year of £10.6m (2014: £14.1m deficit). before tax.
+The value of the scheme's assets at 31 December 2015 was £346.9m (2014: £347.9m) and the value of the scheme's liabilities was £336.3m (2014: £362.0m).
+The accounting valuations of the USA pension schemes showed an aggregated net deficit of £6.6m (2014: £6.5m), all amounts being before tax, with total assets of £14.9m (2014: £15.4m).
+The main causes of the improvement in the valuation of the liabilities in the UK scheme were the increase in the discount rate, reflecting higher interest rates at the year end compared with twelve months previously, and a gain arising from a change to the demographic assumptions.

 The last completed scheme specific funding valuation of the Group's UK defined benefit scheme, which was carried out as at 30 June 2012, showed a funding level of 86% of liabilities, which represented a deficit of £53.0m.
 The solvency position of the scheme at that date, which reflects the scheme's position if it was wound up, showed a funding level of 56%.
 Valuations are extremely sensitive to a number of factors outside the control of the Group, including discount rates.

-The trustee of the scheme and the Company agreed a deficit recovery plan, which commits the Company to paying to the scheme £1.7m per annum, in monthly instalments from July 2013, with a then estimated recovery period of 17 years from 30 June 2012.
+The Company agreed a deficit recovery plan with the trustee of the scheme which commits the Company to paying to the scheme £1.7m per annum, in monthly instalments from July 2013, with a then estimated recovery period of 17 years from 30 June 2012.
 The annual deficit recovery payments increase by 2.1% per annum.
-The deficit recovery plan will be formally reassessed following the next scheme specific funding valuation, which will be carried out as at 30 June 2015.
+The deficit recovery plan will be formally reassessed following the completion of the scheme specific funding valuation as at 30 June 2015, which is currently being carried out.

-The aggregate cost of administering the defined benefit schemes charged to operating profit was £0.9m (2013: £0.8m).
-In 2014 an aggregate credit of £0.2m was reported, arising as a result of a trivial commutation exercise carried out in the year.
-As reported above in the Interest and taxation section, net financing expense in respect of the schemes was £0.2m (2013: £0.7m).
+The aggregate cost of administering the defined benefit schemes charged to operating profit was £0.9m (2014: £0.9m).
+In 2014 an aggregate credit of £0.2m was reported, arising as a result of a trivial commutation exercise carried out in that year.
+As reported in the Interest and taxation section on page 9, net financing expense in respect of the schemes was £0.7m (2014: £0.2m).

-During the year the Company made payments to the UK defined benefit scheme of £1.7m (2013: £1.4m) in respect of the deficit recovery plan.
-Payments of £0.1m (2013: £0.1m) were made to the USA schemes in the year.
+During the year the Company made payments to the UK defined benefit scheme of £1.8m (2014: £1.7m) in respect of the deficit recovery plan.
+Payments of £0.1m (2014: £0.1m) were made to the USA schemes in the year.